 top of page

-THE ARTS ORGANIZATIONS AT A CROSSROADS TOOLKIT:
+THE ARTS ORGANIZATIONS AT

 Managing Transitions and Preserving Assets

-Written and developed by Mollie Quinlan-Hayes and published by NCAPER, the National Coalition for Arts’ Preparedness and Emergency Response
+Written and developed by Mollie Quinlan-Hayes and published by NCAPER, the National Coalition for Arts Preparedness and Emergency Response

 This project was produced by NCAPER with generous support from the National Endowment for the Arts to South Arts, the administrative home of NCAPER, and The Andrew W. Mellon Foundation.

-We welcome your comments, questions
+We welcome your comments, questions and suggested additions to this Toolkit.

 Please contact us at info@ncaper.org

 While this Toolkit was developed in the wake of COVID-19, it speaks to the evergreen dynamics involved in leading arts and cultural organizations.
-What we now realize is that many previous revenue models aren’t sustainable, and staff and Board composition may need to shift toward new skillsets and perspectives.
+We now realize that many previous revenue models aren’t sustainable, and staff and Board composition may need to shift toward new skillsets and perspectives.
 You are always moving through an organization’s lifecycle and considering your future, whether you are facing challenges, holding solid and conducting standard strategic planning, or at a transition point.
 Whether you are back open, focusing on virtual activities, or hibernating for a time, you now have the opportunity to build greater resilience into your ongoing operations.

 This Toolkit is designed so that you can move quickly to the content that applies to your current situation.
-The three sections of the Toolkit can be used individually or in combination, and don’t need to be followed sequentially.
+The three sections of the Toolkit can be used individually or in combination and don’t need to be followed sequentially.
 Explore them in any way that serves your organization best!

 Staff knowledge and cross-training.
-Many of us are figuring out how to work with smaller teams, where individuals carry more load and the future remains uncertain.
-In Section B, Protecting Your Knowledge Assets, we offer a method to capture the knowledge held by founders and long-term staffers, to help free everyone from the “only-one-person-knows-how” trap.
+Many of us are figuring out how to work with smaller teams, where individuals carry more load, and the future remains uncertain.
+In Section B, Protecting Your Knowledge Assets, we offer a method to capture the knowledge held by founders and long-term staffers to help free everyone from the “only-one-person-knows-how” trap.

 DISCLAIMER